corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### 3. cgo Is Possible But Painful

-You *can* call Rust from Go via cgo, and [there are good guides on how to do it](https://blog.arcjet.com/calling-rust-ffi-libraries-from-go/).
+You *can* call Rust from Go via cgo, and [there are guides on how to do it](https://blog.arcjet.com/calling-rust-ffi-libraries-from-go/).
 (Reach out if you'd be interested in a guide on this from me.)
 In practice, I rarely recommend it for backend services.
 The build complexity and FFI overhead usually outweigh the benefits compared to "just stand up a Rust service and put it behind a network call."